siderolabs/talos/website/content/docs/v0.15/Introduction/getting-started.md

 ---

 This document will walk you through installing a full Talos Cluster.
-You may wish to read through the [Quickstart](../quickstart/) first, to quickly create a local virtual cluster on your workstation.
+You may wish to try the [Quickstart](../quickstart/) first, to quickly create a local virtual cluster on your workstation.

-Regardless of where you run Talos, you will find that there is a pattern to deploying it.
+Regardless of where you run Talos, there is a pattern to deploying it.
 In general you will need to:

 - acquire the installation image
 - decide on the endpoint for Kubernetes